KBot-discord/KBot/.github/CONTRIBUTING.md

 ---

+## Using devcontainers (VSCode)

+Using devcontainers allows you to quickly setup a dev environment and you dont need to manually start the required services.
+PostgreSQL, Redis, and Meilisearch will be started automatically.

+### 1. Customizing the environment

+If you wish to customize your devcontainers environment with your dotfiles, you can set the `DOTFILES_REPO` environment variable with your dotfiles reportsitory URL.
+This will run any install script in your dotfiles repo and apply it to the container.

+### 2. Build the environment

+Open the command palette and select `Dev Containers: Rebuild and Reopen in Container`.
+This will build the `Dockerfile` in `.devcontainer/` along with the settings in `devcontainer.json` and `docker-compose.workspace.yml`.

+---

 ## Using Docker

 For quickly spinning up a development environment, you can run the `docker-compose.dev.yml` file after creating the network.